 - Attend most board meetings, thus indicating a dedication to the organization.

-- Hire and supervise the executive director.
+- Hire and supervise the executive director who then hires staff.

 - Make sure the organization remains financially solvent by evaluating financial policies, approving budgets, and reviewing financial reports.